ByronKweh/docker-nestjs-aws/README.md

   - Prisma and jest issues such as jest not detecting the extension of interfaces when the `includes` keyword is used
   - The `moment-timezone` library has not been spied and mocked properly
 - Proper deployments should be blue/green with 0 downtime, and preferrably would use something along the lines of CodePipeline with CodeDeploy instead.
+- Custom exceptions - Currently there's just BadRequestExceptions and NotFoundExceptions, would be best to extend the exiting exceptions and create more explicit exceptions to make it easier to differentiate (e.g. JobAlreadyPublishedException)
+- *Possible Improvement* - Change to role based guards instead of standard guards